• Skip to primary navigation

 Pour the root beer & vanilla mixture over the ribs.
 Yes, ALL of it!

-Bake for about 3 hours.
+Bake for about 2 ½ hours.
 When the ribs pull apart easily (use tongs) they are done.
+Remove from oven.

 The rootbeer ribs just smell soooooo good.

-Carefully move the ribs to a big jelly roll sheet/cookie sheet (I use two tongs).
-Make sure they are meat side UP.
+Carefully move the ribs to a big baking sheet or cookie sheet (I use two tongs).
+Make sure they are meat-side up.

 OR